 Current Flashers support the creation of what is called a secure area which allows for pre-configuring the Flasher with a given setup which can be then shipped to the external production facility while preventing any read out of the Flasher contents via file access mode, FILE I/O functionality (J-Link Commander) or RS232 commands.

 Once the pre-defined number of devices is programmed, the Flasher must be re-programmed to start a new programming cycle.
 This has to be carried out by the owner of the Intellectual Property directly on the Flasher.

-By default, Flashers are shipped with a public area only (full Flasher flash size accessible via MSD etc.).
+By default, Flashers are shipped with a public area only (full Flasher flash size accessible via file access mode etc.).
 The secure area has to be activated/created once, to make use of it.
 This will reserve half of the Flasher storage size for the secure area, i.e. around 64 MB for current models.
 The secure area can be removed at any time, thus releasing the full flasher storage to the public area again.
 The secure area can be created or removed via J-Link Commander, which is part of the software package that comes with the Flasher.

 The following secure area related commands are available in J-Link Commander: